SultanaK/Housefull-client/README.md

 # Housewill

-This application is made for users who want to sell their gently used item and want to make a listing for the community to keep an eye out.
-Users are able to create and login into their personal accounts.
-They can view other listings items and for others to see where the item was last seen or any other information.
-Once a item is created, the owner is still able edit descriptions.
-They're private and public routes in the application that only allows signed up users to see certain information that the public cannot view.
+This application is made for users who want to sell their gently used hosehold item and want to make a listing for the community to keep an eye out.
+Users are able to create and post item.
+They can view other listings items and for others to see.

 ## How to get started?